 Moscow: The first day is arrival day.
 You are welcome on board!
 Check in starts at 14:00 (2.00 PM), but you may arrive earlier or later on that day.
 If you order a transfer you will be met at the airport or train station by one of our drivers and taken by a comfortable car to the river port where you will board your cruise ship (transfer is OPTIONAL).

 Over the next few days you will have a chance to explore Moscow and learn about its riveting history.
 You will be taken on a city tour where you will see Moscow's most interesting sights and learn about this amazing city's past and present.
-You will also have a chance to do some light shopping and there will be time to relax at the hotel in the evenings.
+During the tour you will visit the Novodevichy Convent - a UNESCO World Heritage Site.
+You will also have a chance to do some light shopping at the famous Old Arbat Street.

 Moscow is Russia’s political and financial capital as well as a major world class cultural center.
 The city includes many must see attractions from the Kremlin and Red Square to the Assumption Cathedral.
 Moscow is the largest city in Europe.
 It is unique in that it blends the ancient with the modern.
 See medieval structures among modern office buildings, walk down crooked old city streets opening up to wide busy boulevards.
 It is a fantastic city and truly a site that shouldn't be missed.

 Uglich: You will be taken on a city tour with visit to Kremlin, the Church of St. Demitrius on the Blood and the Transfiguration cathedral.